 What is a leap year?
 What is a common year?

-A leap year contains one extra day, February the 29th, over an ordinary year.
+A leap year contains one extra day, February the 29th, over an ordinary common year.
+There are 366 days in a leap year and 365 days in a common year.
+Details below...

 In other words, a leap year is 366 days long, the ordinary year is one day shorter: 365 days.